codin-jones/codin-lib/README.md

 Therefore the code I write here is something I could actually show other people and discuss in an open forum.

-### Make the classes simple to  understand a the interface well documented right in the header file
+### Make the classes simple to understand and the interface well documented right in the header file

 For every project I have ever used, I jump right in the headers for the library and start wandering around to understand the interface.
 Yes, I also use the examples